massalabs/massa-sc-toolkit/README.md

     -   Log smart contract events
     -   Log transaction information

-    To run a simulation :
+    To run the steps detailed in the `execution_config.json` :

     ```
-    $ ./massa-sc-tester.exe execution_config.json
+    $ node simulate.js
     ```